Skip to main content

 Dead predators

-Department of Conservation worker Graeme Loh picks up a dead stoat.
+Department of Conservation worker Graeme Loh picks up a dead ferret.
 These ferrets, stoats and feral cats were trapped at Redbank Reserve at Macraes Flat, Otago, in April 2004, where they had been killing native skinks and geckos.

 Te whakamahi i tēnei tūemi